HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-spectra.md

 clust_labels
 ```

-We will once again visualize the
+We will once again visualize the UMAP-reduced spectral dataset, but this time we'll colour each data point by the
+cluster that DBSCAN says it belongs to.
+That will give us a good idea of how well the algorithm has performed:

 ```{code-cell} python
 plt.figure(figsize=(8, 8))